gemseo/gemseo/doc_src/source/disciplines/index.rst

     folder as your subclass module and named :code:`"CLASSNAME_input.json"` and :code:`"CLASSNAME_output.json"` and the :code:`auto_detect_grammar_files` option is :code:`True`.

-What are the API functions in discipline?
+What are the API functions in |g|?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once a sub-class of :class:`.MDODiscipline`, an instance of this discipline can be created from the :meth:`~gemseo.api.create_discipline` API function.
+Once a sub-class of :class:`.MDODiscipline` is defined, an instance of this discipline can be created from the :meth:`~gemseo.api.create_discipline` API function.

-Furthermore, many disciplines inheriting from :class:`.MDODiscipline` are already implemented in discipline.
+Furthermore, many disciplines inheriting from :class:`.MDODiscipline` are already implemented in |g|.
 Use the :meth:`~gemseo.api.get_available_disciplines` API function to discover them:

 .. code::